Ediblelnk/Kutztown-MSC/PHI241-philosophy-of-the-mind/lecture-notes/4-behaviorism.md

 Ryle claims that we have been making a category mistake about the mind for a long time by applying idioms and descriptions of physical things to mental things, i.e. ascribe existence and causal properties to the mind.

 Example: Construe mental conduct words, such as desires and intentions, as signifying non-mechanical processes.
 Represent minds as extra centers of causal processes.

+Another Example:
+"He built a house" vs. "He built a fantasy"
+The latter describes a sequence of private events in a private space invoking mental arrangements.
+This talk leads to thinking that the mind is a spiritual thing with non-physical mental objects.

+Other examples of category mistakes that the dualist makes:

+1. Construe mental conduct words, such as desires and intentions, as signifying non-mechanical processes.
+1. Represent minds as extra center of causal processes.
+1. Represent minds as substantive entities.

+## Soft Behaviorism

+**All**  words and descriptions get their meaning from the circumstances in which we know it is correct to apply them.
+These "criterial conditions" for words to have meaning must be public, physical events.
+They cannot be private events, since there would then be no common understanding fo the terms.
+There are no criterial conditions for private meanings.
+If we invoke terms that we allege to have some private criterial content, we are speaking nonsense.

+Ryle: Mind talk is really talk about our behavior and dispositions to behave and not talk about some inner ghostly entity.

+We can fully describe what is happening when, for example, pains occur by using languages that refers only to the behavior or dispositions to behave of people suffering.

+Mind/body problem is a confusion.

+### Behaviorism and Other Minds

+There is no "problem of other minds".
+There is no longer a problem of how we can know whether a non-physical, spiritual thing is present or absent in other bodies.
+All we need to know is whether other people behave or are disposed to behave in the ways in which the mental terms apply,